lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 updateFoo(fooContext.foo)
 ```

-The helper should still have one clear responsibility and should not exist only to hide complexity.
+The helper should still have one clearly defined responsibility and should not exist only to hide complexity.

 > **Rule:** Lily uses guard clauses, `continue`, `break`, lookup tables, and small helpers instead of nested conditionals.